There are several different types of affiliate networks you can sign up with.

 To ditch the rat-race, once and for all, right?

-Well, we have a treat for you – a Free 2-hour web tutorial on how to set up an affiliate website.
+Well, we have a treat for you – a free web tutorial on how to set up an affiliate website.

 You’ll learn the basics of niche and keyword research and much more besides.

 And it won’t cost you a cent.